Slow cooked baked beans – frugal and healthy dinner recipe perfect for busy days.

 But that seems like so very much work.

 It’s not, though, especially if you have a slow cooker on hand.
+And you don’t really need a side dish with beans – add some cornbread or brown bread and you have a filling meal.

 I played around with this recipe a bit to show you the kind of variations you can make.
 This recipe is pork-free, for that friend of mine who won’t eat anything with a face, and gluten-free, because … well, because it’s baked beans and it’s always gluten-free if you make it at home.